Dr Bridgette M Bewick (PhD CPsychol)

 - Position: Associate Professor in Psychological Health and Wellbeing

 - Areas of expertise: student health & wellbeing; development and evaluation of e-interventions for health & wellbeing; behaviour change interventions; social norms approach; digital addiction; alcohol (mis)use.

 - Phone: +44(0)113 343 0809

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 She is an active researcher in the field of addiction and a world expert on the use of the Social Norms Approach.
-Her significant contribution to the field was recognised by her being awarded the 2012 Society for the Study of Addiction Fred Yates Researcher of the Year Prize.
+Her significant contribution to the field was recognised by her being awarded the 2012 Society for the Study of Addiction Fred Yates Researcher of the Year Prize and 2013 University of Leeds Women of Acheivement.
 Her track record of high quality publications has aided our understanding of how to incorporate personalised feedback and social norms messages into web-based interventions.
 She seeks to understand how e- interventions can help intervene early and support positive behaviour change.
 Bridgette continues to develop ways for e-health solutions to support dissemination of tools that enable individuals to consider their own behaviour and to think through their potential to change.